intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 transparent proxies for cleartext HTTP were once commonplace.
 Similarly, the DNS protocol was designed with intermediation in mind through its use of caching recursive resolvers {{?DNS=RFC1034}}.
-What was less anticipated was the forced spoofing of DNS records by many middle-boxes such as those that inject authentication or pay-wall mechanisms as an authentication and authorization check, which are now prevalent in hotels, coffee shops and business networks.
+What was less anticipated was the forced spoofing of DNS records by middleboxes such as those that inject authentication or pay-wall mechanisms as an authentication and authorization check, which are now prevalent in hotels, coffee shops and business networks.

 Middleboxes are also protocol participants, to the degree that they are able to observe and act in ways that affect the protocol.
-The degree to which a middlebox participates varies from the basic functions that a router performs to full participation.
-For example, a SIP back-to-back user agent (B2BUA)
-{{?B2BUA=RFC7092}} can be very deeply involved in the SIP protocol.
+The degree to which a middlebox participates varies.
+This can include middleboxes that apply their own policy, with or without the knowledge or permission of endpoints.
+For example, a SIP back-to-back user agent (B2BUA) {{?B2BUA=RFC7092}} can be very deeply involved in the SIP protocol and is often relied upon to provide policy-based security controls.

 This phenomenon appears at all layers of the protocol stack, especially when protocols are not designed with middlebox participation in mind.
 TCP's